What is the meaning of the Yama?

 Yama and Niyama in Patanjali Yoga sutra

-The five commandants of yamas
+The five commandants of Yamas

 The Yama is the first limb of Ashtanga yoga.
 Yama or ethical disciplines are of five types: